IhateCreatingUserNames2/Aura_AppAgentX/readme.md

 *   ** AIRA HUB INTEGRATION READY **  https://github.com/IhateCreatingUserNames2/AiraHub2/
 *   **Realtime Voice Interface (Prototype):** Includes a web-based client for real-time voice interaction, using OpenAI's Realtime API for STT/TTS and WebRTC.

+## Hardware Usage

+- Aura uses 5 LLM calls for each AppAgentX Command
+- Aura was tested on a i7 7700, 16GB RAM, NVIDIA 1060 6GB, Windows 10 .
+It consumes at least 8gb of Ram and around 50gb of Space(In Windows due WSL...)

 ## Project Structure